irfu/irfu-matlab/mission/solar_orbiter/bicas/readme.txt

 ===============
-BICAS can label L2 data as saturated according to one of two schemes (setting PROCESSING.SATURATION.QUALITY_SCHEME): one old scheme (to be phased out), and one new scheme (under evaluation).
+BICAS can label L2 data as saturated according to one of two schemes (setting PROCESSING.SATURATION.QUALITY_SCHEME): one old scheme (to be phased out), and one new scheme (under evaluation; to be phased in).

 -----------------------------
 Old scheme: GLOBAL_SATURATION
 -----------------------------
-BICAS can determine that L2 data is either "partially saturated" or "fully saturated" in the following ways:
+BICAS can classify saturated L2 data is either "partially saturated" or "fully saturated" in the following ways:
 (1) time interval is labelled as "partially saturated" in the NSO table, (2) time interval is labelled as "fully saturated" in the NSO table,